michaelkalish/STA/README.md

-STACMRx
+STACMR
 ===

-STACMRx is a set of functions that conduct Coupled Monotonic Regression (CMR) analyses of state-trace data.
+STACMR is a set of functions that conduct Coupled Monotonic Regression (CMR) analyses of state-trace data.

 There are Matlab and R versions of the functions, both of which rely on a Java JAR file.